basho/riak-java-client/DEVELOPERS.md

     mvn -Pitest clean verify

 Riak must be running on `127.0.0.1:8098` with the HTTP interface located at `/riak`.
 Note that prior to Riak 0.9, the HTTP interface was located at `/raw` by default.
 The integration tests expect to find the protobuffers interface at '127.0.0.1:8087'
+If you want to run the integrattion tests against a Riak that is running on a different host/ports then you can do so by specifying host/port information in the "argLine" argument.
+You only need to specify

+   mvn -Pitest clean verify -DargLine="-Dcom.basho.riak.host=10.0.1.5 -Dcom.basho.riak.http.port=8091 -Dcom.basho.riak.pbc.port=8081"

 ## Code Format ##